youzan/vant/packages/field/en-US.md

 ```

 #### Auto resize
-Textarea Filed can be auto resize when has `autosize` prop
+Textarea Field can be auto resize when has `autosize` prop

 ```html
 <van-cell-group>